 Pricing:

-Wowza Streaming Cloud offers 3 distinct pricing plans and services.
+Wowza Streaming Cloud offers three distinct pricing plans and services.
 Within Live Event Pricing, monthly plans include:

 Check out Wowza’s pricing page for alternative plans and packages.

-Brightcove is a video hosting platform with a special emphasis on monetization and marketing.
-This platform has been around since 2004, and it has grown with the video streaming industry.
+Brightcove is a video hosting platform with a particular emphasis on monetization and marketing.
+This platform has been around since 2004 and has grown with video streaming as a service industry.

-Brightcove is known as a luxury B2B video platform that is best suited for larger enterprises.
+Brightcove is known as a luxury B2B video platform that’s best suited for larger enterprises.

 Basic Functionality:

-Brightcove is a video hosting platform specifically designed to help with marketing and monetization.
+Brightcove is a video hosting platform designed to help with marketing and monetization.

 Key Features: